 These consolidated financial statements are presented in Canadian dollars.
 The functional currency for each entity consolidated with the Company is determined by the currency of the primary economic environment in which it operates ("the functional currency").
-The functional currency of Strata is the Australian dollar and the functional currency of Revival is the Canadian dollar.
+The functional currency of Strata is the Australian dollar, the functional currency of Revival Idaho is the US dollar and the functional currency of Revival is the Canadian dollar.
 The consolidated financial statements are presented in Canadian dollars, which is the Company's presentation currency.